Restaurants will offer creative 3-courses for $28 while others will offer a 2 for $28 for 3-courses Aug 13-24. ...more

 Marie Catrib's.
-Lebanese-born Marie whips up Mediterranean-inspired cuisine using as much locally grown and raised food as possible.
+Lebanese-born Marie taught her family how to cook.
+They now whip up Mediterranean-inspired cuisine using as much locally grown and raised food as possible.
 Authentic, economical, friendly and fun!

 One Trick Pony.
 Downtown grill and taproom with a "chef-driven kitchen" that serves up homemade soups, pastas, pizzas, sandwiches, salads, entrées and daily specials.
 Housed in the oldest continuously occupied building in GR.